 - 22.5ml Sweet Vermouth

 Stir with ice, strain into a chilled coup, or over a large cube.
 Garnish with an expressed orange twist.

 As with its cousin the Negroni, the boulevardier hinges on a balancing act between its three parts.
 Upping the ratio of bourbon to other ingredients helps tame the bitter Campari and keeps the bourbon flavors from getting drowned out.
 It also helps to consider the flavors present in the brand of vermouth you use.
 Personally, I favor a blend of Cinzano Sweet Vermouth and Carpano Antica Formula for this cocktail.

 New York Sour

-Many of us first met the whiskey sour as a standard pour of Jack or Jim diluted with sour mix from a soda gun at our local dive.
-This interpretation doesn’t do the classic justice.
+Many of us first met the whiskey sour as a standard pour of Jack or Jim diluted with a sour mix from a soda gun at our local dive.
+This interpretation doesn’t do classic justice.
 A whiskey sour can be made in two styles.
-The “Boston” sour is whiskey, simple syrup, lemon juice, bitters and egg whites.
+The “Boston” sour is whiskey, simple syrup, lemon juice, bitters, and egg whites.
 The “New York” whiskey sour drops the egg whites and adds a red wine float.

 - 60 ml Evan Williams Bourbon

 Add all ingredients except red wine to a shaker and shake with ice.
 Strain into an old fashioned glass over rocks, or a coupe and float the red wine over the top.

 You can use the back of a bar spoon to help with the float.
 The end result should be a beautifully layered cocktail.
 I recommend a full-bodied red wine like a malbec or pinotage for this drink as it will help balance out the sweetness of bourbon and simple syrup.
 If you want to change this drink up, try making a flavored simple syrup or infusing your bourbon.
 Strangely enough, coffee-infused bourbon works well here.